bneighbs6/capstone-restaurant-reservation/README.md

 ### Dashboard (Home Page):
 ![dashboard](/screenshots/dashboard-page.png)
-The Dashboard can be found at the home page.
+The Dashboard can be found at "/dashboard" and has the following features:

 - Lists the reservations for the specified date.
 The date is defaulted today and the reservations are sorted by their entered time.
 - Each reservation displays its necessary information, including its status.
 A "Seat Reservation" button is displayed only for reservations with the default status of "booked".
 - Each reservation has an "Edit Reservation" and "Cancel Reservation" button.